ProjetsPL/treehouse-theme/collections/_posts/us/brick-wall-14-amazing-designs-that-will-delight-you.md

 ## A brick wall design in a loft-style living room

 A loft style is gaining popularity in the recent years.
 A characteristic feature for this style is the **natural, "raw" state of a building.** No wonder then that a brick wall is a common decoration for an interior in this style.
-There are many possibilities in this regard. **A classic red brick wall background is very often replaced with elements of different colors.** A slightly brighter, faded brick wall combined with wooden flooring and lightbulbs without lampshades, plain furniture and a minimal amount of accessories.
+There are many possibilities in this regard. **A classic red brick wall background is very often replaced with elements of different colors.** A slightly brighter, faded brick wall combined with wooden flooring and lightbulbs without lampshades, plain furniture and a minimal number of accessories.
 Such an interior might amaze anyone who loves modern designs.

 {% fig %}